 - Allison Vulgamore ’80, Honorary Doctor of Music

-The college welcomes alumni and their families for class reunions and special events.
-Oberlin's Commencement/Reunion Weekend features such traditions as Illumination, the grand piano extravaganza, a performance by Oberlin Steel band, and some quirky Oberlin-style mortarboards and outfitting for the academic procession.
+The college also welcomed alumni and their families for class reunions and special events.
+Oberlin’s Commencement/Reunion Weekend featured such traditions as Illumination, the grand piano extravaganza, a performance by Oberlin Steel band, and some quirky Oberlin-style mortarboards and outfitting for the academic procession.

-Popular events during Reunion often are swing dancing, a 5K fun run and walk through town, and screenings of student and faculty films at the Apollo Theatre.
+Popular events during Reunion included swing dancing, a 5K fun run and walk through town, and screenings of student and faculty films at the Apollo Theatre.

 Connect to Oberlin Commencement